If you’ve read any type of resume advice online there’s a good chance you saw many recommendations that you should tailor your resume for each job.

 This all happens because you made your resume about YOU.

-When you a tailor a resume, it becomes about THEM.
+When you tailor a resume to a specific job, it becomes about THEM.
 And that’s how you get the interview!

 The key to making your resume attractive to a company is to tailor it to the job description.
 You can use the job description to figure out their needs and priorities and then make your resume mirror that.